-Agriculture: adaptation is managing agriculture risks, profitability, resilience and opportunities in a changing climate
+Agriculture: adaptation is protecting agricultural land, managing risks, profitability, resilience and opportunities in a changing climate

 Biodiversity: adaptation is building species and ecosystem resilience and functionality for long-term viability

-Economy: adaptation is recognising finance, business risk, insurability and profitability underpin regional and rural economies
+Economy: adaptation is recognising that finance, business risk, insurability and profitability underpin regional and rural economies

 Fire: adaptation is preparing for earlier and longer seasons of more intense and widespread fire

-Health and wellbeing: adaptation is minimising health and wellbeing impacts of climate change on people
+Health and wellbeing: adaptation is minimising the direct and indirect impacts of climate change on people's health and wellbeing

 Heat: adaptation is preparing for more extreme heat in the built environment and its impacts on people

-Storms and flash flooding: adaptation is preparing for more intense storms and flash flooding
+Storms and flooding: adaptation is preparing for increased and more intense storms and flooding

 Water: adaptation is changing the way we think about and use water to increase resilience to long-term climate change